LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 ### Interface Properties

-- An interface is like an abstract base class.
+- An interface is like an abstract base class with abstract methods, but is not.
 Any class or struct that implements the interface must implement all its members.
 - An interface can't be instantiated directly.
 Its members are implemented by any class or struct that implements the interface.
 - Interfaces can contain events, indexers, methods, and properties.
 - Interfaces contain no implementation of methods.